Skip to main content

 How much does it cost to build a SaaS product from scratch?

-A SaaS MVP costs $40,000-$80,000 and takes 12-20 weeks.
-A mid-complexity platform with integrations, analytics, and team features runs $80,000-$180,000.
-Enterprise SaaS with multi-tenancy, SSO, and compliance features costs $180,000-$300,000+.
-The biggest variable is authentication complexity and third-party integrations.
+A SaaS MVP runs $40,000-$80,000 and takes 12-20 weeks.
+A mid-complexity platform with integrations, analytics, and team features lands at $80,000-$180,000.
+Enterprise SaaS with multi-tenancy, SSO, and compliance work costs $180,000-$300,000+.
+What swings the number most is how complex your auth gets and how many third-party integrations you actually need.

 What SaaS features cost the most to build?

-Real-time collaboration ($25-50K), custom reporting dashboards ($20-40K), and multi-tenant architecture ($20-35K) are the most expensive.
-Payment processing with Stripe adds $10-20K.
-User permissions with role-based access control costs $8-15K.
-Simple CRUD features cost $3-5K each.
+The priciest ones are real-time collaboration ($25-50K), custom reporting dashboards ($20-40K), and multi-tenant architecture ($20-35K).
+Payment processing with Stripe tacks on another $10-20K.
+User permissions with role-based access control run $8-15K.
+Plain CRUD features sit around $3-5K each.

 Is it cheaper to build SaaS with a dedicated team or in-house?